-The goal with a show post is to explain what the show is about, but you’ll notice we broke things up into the sections.
+The goal with a show post is to explain what the show is about.
+The data in the show will be used to generate the show score.
+In order to make that easier, we broke things up into sections.

-The main content of the show is split into sections
+The main content of the show is at the top of the page.

-If there are big spoilers, put them down in the notable queer episodes and timelines section.
+If there are big spoilers, put them down in the notable queer episodes and/or timelines sections (near the bottom of the page).
 If people are looking there on purpose, they deserve what they get.

 Title (Add show)

 The official title of the show.
 For example, CSI: Crime Scene Investigation and not CSI.
 This means, yes, if they call it Venice: The Series so do we.
 If two shows have the same name, indicate the least popular (or the second one) with a parenthetical.
 The American version of 24 is simply called that, but the Indian version is called 24 (Indian).

 TV Show Image

 AKA Featured image.
 It should be at least 960×400 pixels.
 1200×675 is better.
 This will be both the header image for the post as well as the ‘thumbnail’ for the show listing page.
 Make it as gay as possible.
 When all else fails, pick the show’s title card.

 If you can’t get an image that large, it’s okay.